Bulk Locality and Asymptotic Causal Diamonds: Bulk Causal Diamonds Anchored to the Conformal Boundary

-It is worth mentioning however that despite some parallels with AdS-Rindler and despite its apparent simplicity, the $(R,T,\Phi)$ coordinates have one important difference when it comes to bulk reconstruction: in higher than 1+1 dimensions, the metric on the ACD is\footnote{Note that since this is just flat space in some other coordinates, the isometries still contain Minkowski time translation.
-The point however is that in the natural coordinates here, the time direction $T$ is not an isometry.} time-dependent.
+It is worth mentioning however that despite some parallels with AdS-Rindler, the $(R,T,\Phi)$ coordinates have one important difference when it comes to bulk reconstruction: in higher than 1+1 dimensions, the metric on the ACD is\footnote{Note that since this is just flat space in some other coordinates, the isometries still contain Minkowski time translation.
+The point however is that in the natural coordinates here, the time direction $T$ is not an isometry (for example).} time-dependent and otherwise messy.
 This means that the problem of solving the wave equations and identifying appropriate spacelike Green functions could be harder in an ACD than it was in Rindler-AdS.
 Nonetheless, as far as making our points are considered, this is merely a technicality: the causal structure is our key concern here.
-Let us also note that it is perhaps significant that at the cut-off, the geometry is de Sitter as we mentioned in a footnote.

-{\bf ACD Reconstruction:} Even thought we will not write an explicit ACD reconstruction map in this paper, the above discussions lead to a direct parallel with the causal wedge reconstruction picture in AdS, because we expect from the causal structure that the data at the boundary of the causal diamond (ie., the intersection of the boundary of ACD and the conformal boundary of Minkowski space) is enough to fix bulk data in the interior of the ACD.
+{\bf ACD Reconstruction:} Even thought we will not write an explicit ACD reconstruction map in this paper, the above discussions lead to a direct parallel with the causal wedge reconstruction picture in AdS, because we expect from the causal structure that the data at the boundary cut-off of the causal diamond is enough to fix bulk data in the interior of the ACD.

 From this point of view, the Rindler-AdS/causal wedge reconstruction and ACD reconstruction are parallel structurally as ingredients for local bulk reconstruction.
 We will use this fact to make the connection with code subspaces momentarily.
+The key point is that we can use ACDs as flat space bulk proxies for boundary subregions, in the same sense that the bulk dual of a CFT subregion is an AdS causal wedge.

 Before proceeding, let us also note that for any bulk point in Minkowski space, we can define the regions on the boundary that are spacelike separated from it.
 This set of points is a natural candidate for the region in the boundary from which we expect to have an analogue of {\em global} bulk reconstruction.
-Thanks to the previously noted fact that a radial cut-off in Minkowski space is natrually comaptible asymptotically with the conformal boundary, we hope to report on some progress on an explicit construction of this type in the near future \cite{Budha}.
+As previously noted, the radial cut-off in Minkowski space is natrually comaptible asymptotically with the conformal boundary.
+We hope to report on some progress on an explicit construction of this type in the near future \cite{Budha}.